gheenie/py-katas/first-python-kata.md

 -   The boolean keywords begin with capital letters (ie `True` and `False`).
 -   The comments are indicated by a hash `#` rather than the double slash `//` of JavaScript.

-So, set up a directory for the code in `src`, and a test directory in `test`, and get coding!
+So, set up a code file in `src/sentence_to_camel_case`, and a test file in `test`, and get coding!
 The purpose of this is to get to grips with Python syntax, so don't worry too much about the logic of how you do this - if you have a working JavaScript version, by all means just try to translate it.

 Some stuff you might find useful: